lipigupta/FEL-UQ/README.md

 ## Requirements:
 Required packages are listed in the `environment.yml` file.

 It is suggested to use the bash script to make the environment.
 Simply run the script:

 ```./prepare.sh ```

 ``` conda activate feluq ```

+This repo uses git Large File Storage (LFS) so installation of git-lfs may be needed.
+Link to git lfs information is here[https://git-lfs.github.com/].

 You can create a unique conda environment for this repo by doing the following (manually):